CDCgov/ixa/docs/book/Readme.md

 mdbook build
 ```

-...or to build and the open the rendered book in your browser:
+...or to build and then open the rendered book in your browser:

 ```bash
 mdbook build --open